 The amount of water Plants need depends on the amount of light they are getting.
 Therefore, in winter, there’s less light, which is why you must be waterless as well.
 Overwatering can cause the Roots to decay, slowly killing the plant.
 Only water if the soil feels dry and in need of water, or else leave them be.

-Lookout for Pests
+Look out for Pests

 It will help if you look out for pests and insects.
 They should stay away from your green friend.
-Keep an eye out for pests and particularly if you’ve taken an outdoor plant indoors for the winter.
+Keep an eye out for pests, particularly if you’ve taken an outdoor plant indoors for the winter.
 A spider may infect these plants and give them a pleasant wash regularly.
 Spraying neem water is great to keep the bugs away.

 About Author

-Bratati Sen
+| Bratati Sen www.gardeningideasandmore.com |

-A serious plantohlic – love to explore plants, live plant, love plant and believes gardening is fun and is a way to relieve stress and connect with nature.
-Always reachable for plant queries
+| A serious plantohlic – loves to explore plants, live plants, loves plants and believes gardening is fun and is a way to relieve stress and connect with nature.
+Always reachable for plant queries | |